eclipse-archived/ceylon-lang.org/documentation/1.1/reference/statement/switch.md

 code after the `switch` statement.
 If none of the given `case`s match and an `else` clause is given, then the `else` block is executed, and then execution continues with the code after the `switch` statement.

+**Note:** The compiler need not evaluate the cases in the order they are written.

 ### Exhaustivity and `else`